mangosArchives/serverZero_Rel19/doc/EventAI.txt

 17 = ACTION_T_SET_UNIT_FIELD
 -----------------------------
 Parameter 1: Field_Number - The index of the Field Number to be changed.
-Use (http://wiki.udbforums.org/index.php/Character_data) for a list of indeces and what they control.
+Use (http://wiki.udbforums.org/index.php/Character_data) for a list of indexes and what they control.
 Creatures only contain the OBJECT_FIELD_* and UNIT_FIELD_* fields.
 They do not contain the PLAYER_FIELD_* fields.
 Parameter 2: Value - The new value to be put in the field.
 Parameter 3: Target - The Target Type defining for whom the unit field should be changed.
 The value in this field needs to be a valid target type as specified in the reference tables below.

 When activated, this action can change the target's unit field values.
-More information on the field value indeces can be found at (http://wiki.udbforums.org/index.php/Character_data)
+More information on the field value indexes can be found at (http://wiki.udbforums.org/index.php/Character_data)

 18 = ACTION_T_SET_UNIT_FLAG
 ----------------------------